crodriguez6497/crodriguez6497/README.md

 current_job: Senior Software and Systems Engineer ,
 education:
   [
-    "Masters of Science in Information Technology Management", "Bachelors of Science in Information Technology",
+    "Master of Science in Information Technology Management", "Bachelor of Science in Information Technology",
     "Microsoft Systems Software Academy"
   ],
 fields_of_interests: